 The abductor hallucis muscle runs along the inside of the arch of the foot.
 It connects the calcaneus (heel bone) to the big toe.
 When it contracts, it bends and abducts (moves sideways) the big toe.

 It also has a key role in supporting the foot arch, preventing overpronation as the foot rolls in and flattens during the gait cycle.

 Treatment of abductor hallucis strains

-Rest is important.
+- Rest is important.
 Continuing to train on an injured foot will only make the injury worse or delay the healing process.
-For a mild strain it may only need a few days rest or change of training activity for example substituting running for cycling or swimming until the pain has gone.
+For a mild strain, it may only need a few days rest or change of training activity, for example, substituting running for cycling or swimming until the pain has gone.

-Apply cold therapy or ice as soon as possible.
+- Apply cold therapy or ice as soon as possible.
 Ice can be applied for 10 minutes every hour initially for the first few hours reducing frequency as pain and swelling go down to 2 or 3 times per day.

 - Electrotherapy such as ultrasound can help with pain and inflammation and, after the initial acute stage, deep tissue sports massage may be of benefit.
 This may be after 48 hours or up to a week or more depending on how bad the muscle strain is.

 - Once pain allows a full rehabilitation program of stretching and strengthening exercises is important.
 Stretches for the plantar fascia under the foot as well as the calf muscles are important.